 • Forcefully encouraging employees with disabilities to resign.

-Types of Disabilities
+Types Of Disabilities

 Disabilities come in a variety of forms.
 They include:

-Physical disabilities
+Physical disabilities:

-Medical disabilities
+Medical disabilities:

 Specifically, medical disabilities tend to be less easy to notice than physical disabilities.
-They may consist of health conditions whose symptoms don’t always manifest but can nevertheless impact one’s ability to perform certain work tasks or personal day-to-day tasks.
+They may consist of health conditions whose symptoms don’t always manifest but can nevertheless impact one’s ability to perform certain work or personal day-to-day tasks.
 For instance, someone may have a medical disability if they have a cardiovascular condition.

-Mental disabilities
+Mental disabilities:

 Mental health conditions that can affect one’s ability to participate in primary life activities may include (but are not necessarily limited to) schizophrenia, depression, bipolar disorder, etc.